Getting started with make.tv

 - Broadcast the show on other platforms and streaming providers

 The make.tv Studio allows you to use signals (audio/video) of your audience.
-This great feature allows you to enrich your production with feeds from all over the world.
-Another great feature is to integrate your viewers by asking them questions through our voting object.
+This great feature has the ability to enrich your production with feeds from all over the world.
+Another great feature is to integrate your viewers by asking them questions through our voting tool.

-This part is mainly about going live with the show and your todo's during a live braodcast.
-Following topics will be part of this section:
+This section is mainly a To-Do list for going live during your broadcast.
+The following topics will be part of this section:

 - How to start and record a show

 - How to monitor your output